mathesar-foundation/mathesar-wiki/design/specs/views-one-to-many-relationships.md

 ### A user changes the default lookup field for a table
 For every table created within Mathesar, a lookup field is assigned by default.
 The default value will be assigned based on the column's position, with the first column after the ID column set as default.
 A user, for any reason, might want to change this, in which case they can select another lookup field by accessing the 'Set Lookup Field' menu item from the 'Table Actions' menu.

+# Review Notes
+## Context-sensitive save indicators
+We need to address how save indicators will be displayed for users, as well as a common location to provide context.